Skyleiger/tsuser-online-notify/README.md

 * [Author](#author)
 * [License](#license)

-## What is TSUserOnlineNotify?
+## What is tsuser-online-notify?

-**TSUserOnlineNotify** is a TeamSpeak-Client Bot that sends telegram messages when predefined clients connect or disconnect.
+**tsuser-online-notify** is a TeamSpeak-Client Bot that sends telegram messages when predefined clients connect or disconnect.

 ## Features